 Supporting & Improving Sleep

-If your new mattress is causing you discomfort, use the tips above to speed up the form-fitting process.
-Many new owners of memory foam mattresses experience initial problems only at first and then find that the issues go away after their mattress has been broken in.
-Remember that the mattress you fell in love with at our showroom in Sarasota was once just like yours, and it needs up to a couple of weeks to adapt to your body.
+If your new mattress is causing some initial discomfort, try the tips above to help it break in faster.
+Many new memory foam owners experience this adjustment period, but most find that any issues fade once the mattress has had time to conform to their body.
+Remember, the mattress you fell in love with in our Sarasota showroom was once just like yours.
+Give it a couple of weeks to fully adapt, and you’ll be sleeping soundly in no time.

 Land Of Sleep is a family-owned mattress store in Venice and Sarasota, that's been dedicated to improving sleep quality since 1974.
 We're committed to helping you find the deep, restorative sleep you deserve.
 For a restful, perfect night's sleep, download our free guide to better sleep for today!